Square waves, or non-elephant biology

 Replace “20” in the last line with the number of odd frequency multiples you wish to sum.

-The ability to deconstruct square waves into a finite (and short!) sum of sine harmonics is quite useful.
+The ability to deconstruct square waves into a finite (and short!) sum of sine harmonics is surprisingly useful.
 For example, the approach allows you to intuitively explore the behavior of lowpass, highpass, or bandpass filters that attenuate and phase-shift some of these harmonics depending on their frequency.
 All you have to do is compute a new sum of a handful of appropriately-adjusted constituent waveforms.